ArnesSI/upsconfer/README.md

 On most supported devices you need to call this method before doing any other operations.

+### ups.logout()

+Log out of device's management interface.

+Some devices support only one concurrent management session.
+So it is advisable to call this method when you're done with a device to allow other users to login immediately.
+Otherwise they would have to wait for the current management session to timeout due to inactivity.

 ### ups.get_serial()

 Returns a serial number of the device as a string.